HiddenTrail/rf_basics/exercises/03_keywords.md

 - The URL of the Google homepage is "https://www.google.com".
 - The search field has the name attribute "q".
 - The title of the search results page starts with the search query.

-Here's how you might write this test case using user keywords: